-Mrs R Henshaw, Corporate Development Officer, presented the Annual Customer Feedback Report 2014/2015 to the Committee.
+Mrs R Henshaw, Corporate Development Officer, presented the Annual Customer

+Feedback Report 2014/2015 to the Committee.

-The Committee was advised that the report provided an overview of customer feedback recorded by the Council in the period 1st April 2014 - 31st March 2015, as well as providing information on the Council's performance in dealing with complaints, exploring the themes within customer feedback, and including an overview of complaints made to the Local Government Ombudsman.
+The Committee was advised that the report provided an overview of customer feedback recorded by the Council in the period 1 April 2014 - 31 March 2015, as well as providing information on the Council's performance in dealing with complaints, exploring the themes within customer feedback, and including an overview of complaints made to the Local Government Ombudsman.

-Members questioned whether the report took in to account feedback received via social media, noting that Blackpool Transport Services did incorporate social media comments into its complaints recording process.
-Mrs Henshaw advised that social media comments were not currently recorded but that she would consider the processes required in order to do so in future.
+Members questioned whether the report took into account feedback received via social media, noting that Blackpool Transport Services did incorporate social media comments into its complaints recording process.
+Mrs Henshaw advised that social media comments were not currently recorded, but that she would consider the processes required in order to do so in future.

-Mrs Henshaw also noted that the report also identified a number of actions that had arisen from the review of customer feedback but that there was limited capacity within the Corporate Development team and the Customer Relations team so that not all of the identified actions could realistically be implemented.
+Mrs Henshaw also noted that the report also identified a number of actions for improvement that had arisen from the review of customer feedback, but due to limited capacity within the Corporate Development team and the Customer Relations team, not all of the identified actions could realistically be implemented.
 Mrs Henshaw welcomed Members' comments as to which actions should be prioritised over the past year and the Committee recommended that: